Stefan142/asr-portfolio-tracker/README.md

 ### Show

-Show has two options.
-It either prints the summary, containing information on the portfolio such as transactions and values, And another options which prints weights or relative weights.
-Error messages are dynamic here as well so for the brevity of the screeenshots I will leave thhese out.
+The Show function has two options.
+It can either print a summary containing information on the portfolio, such as transactions, values, long names, etc., or it can print the weights or relative weights.
+Error messages are dynamic, as with the ADD operation, so I will leave these out.

 - Summary table